johnmartindev/threejs-journey/study-notes.md

 - We can fix gimbal lock by reordering axes' order like so: `object.rotation.reorder('yxz')`.
 - The axes order problem is why most engines and 3D software uses `quaternion` rather than `rotation`.

 ## 1.4.2 - Groups

-- To transform many objects at once we can use the `Group` class.
+- To transform many objects at once, we can use the `Group` class.
 - This inherits from/is an instance of `Object3D`.
 - Get into the habit of putting things in groups!

 ## 1.4.3 - Useful camera method: "lookAt"

 - Ensures the camera looks exactly at the centre of a Vector3: `camera.lookAt(mesh.position)`.

 ## 1.5 - Animation